Shubhankar-1/Deep-Learning/README.md

 # Deep-Learning

-### Logistic Regression model for Titanic Survivals
+### Logistic Regression model to predict survival on titanic by there Age and Fare